tranek/GASDocumentation/README.md

 #### 11.1.1 Community Questions 1
 [Dave Ratti responses to the Unreal Slackers Discord Server community questions about GAS](https://epicgames.ent.box.com/s/m1egifkxv3he3u3xezb9hzbgroxyhx89):

-1. How can we create scoped prediction windows on demand outside or irrespective of GameplayAbilities?
-For example, how can a fire and forget projectile locally predict a damage GameplayEffectwhen it hits an enemy?
+1. How can we create scoped prediction windows on demand outside or irrespective of `GameplayAbilities`?
+For example, how can a fire and forget projectile locally predict a damage `GameplayEffect` when it hits an enemy?

 > The PredictionKey system is not really meant to do this.
 Fundamentally this systems works by a client initiating a predictive action, telling the server about it with a key, and then both client and server running the same thing and associating predictive side effects with the given prediction key.
 For example, “I am predictively activating an ability” or “I have produced target data and am going to predictively run the part of the ability graph after the WaitTargetData task”.
 >
 > With this pattern, the PredictionKey “bounces” off the server and comes back to the client via UAbilitySystemComponent::ReplicatedPredictionKeyMap (replicated property).
 Once the key is replicated back from the server, the client is able to undo all of the locally predictive side effects (GameplayCues, GameplayEffects): the replicated versions *will be there* and if they aren’t then it was a misprediction.
 Knowing exactly when to undo the predictive side effects is crucial here: if you are too early you will see gaps, if you are too late you will have “double”.
 (Note this is referring to stateful prediction, like a looping GameplayCue of a duration based Gameplay Effect.
 “Burst” GameplayCues and instant Gameplay Effects are never “undone” or rolled back.
 They are just skipped on the client if there is a prediction key associated with them).
 >
-> To further hit home the point: it’s crucial that predictive action is something the server does not do on their own, but only does so when the client tells them too.
+> To further hit home the point: it’s crucial that predictive action is something the server does not do on their own, but only does so when the client tells them to.
 So having a generic “Create a key on demand and tell the server so I can run something” does not work unless that “something” is something the server will only do once told to by the client.
 >
 > Backing up to the original question: something like a fire and forget projectile.
 Both Paragon and Fornite have projectile actor classes that use GameplayCues.
 However we do not use the Prediction Key system to do these.
 Instead we have a concept on Non-Replicated GameplayCues.
 GameplayCues that just fire off locally and are skipped by the server completely.
-Essentially all these are, are direct calls to UGameplayCueManager::HandleGameplayCue.
+Essentially all these are direct calls to UGameplayCueManager::HandleGameplayCue.
 They do not route through the UAbilitySystemComponent so no prediction key checks / early returns are made.
 >
 > The downside with non replicated GameplayCues is that, well, they are not replicated.
 So its up to the projectile class/blueprint to make sure the code paths that call these functions are running on everyone.
 We have for cues startup (called in BeginPlay), explosion, hit wall/character, etc.
 >
-> These type ofevents are already generated client side, so calling into a non replicated gameplay cue was no big deal.
+> These type of events are already generated client side, so calling into a non replicated gameplay cue was no big deal.
 Complicated blueprints can be tricky, and are up to the author to make sure they understand what is running where.

-2. When using a WaitNetSyncAbilityTaskwith OnlyServerWaitto create a scoped prediction window in a locally predicted GameplayAbility, could players potentially cheat by delaying their packets to the Server to control GameplayAbilitytiming since the Server is waiting for their RPC withtheir prediction key?
+2. When using a `WaitNetSync` `AbilityTask` with `OnlyServerWait` to create a scoped prediction window in a locally predicted `GameplayAbility`, could players potentially cheat by delaying their packets to the Server to control `GameplayAbility` timing since the Server is waiting for their RPC withtheir prediction key?
 Was this ever an issue in Paragon or Fortnite, and if so, what did Epic do to remedy it?

 > Yes, this is a valid concern.
 Any ability blueprint running on the server that is waiting for a client “signal” is potentially vulnerable to lag switch type exploits.
 >
 > Paragon had a custom targeting task similar to UAbilityTask_WaitTargetData.
 In this task we had timeouts, or a “max delay” that we would wait on the client for instantaneous targeting modes.
 If the targeting mode was waiting for user confirmation (button press) then it would be ignored since the user is allowed to take his time.
-But for abilities that instantly confirmed targeting we would only wait a certain amount of time before either A) generating the target data server side of B) canceling the ability.
+But for abilities that instantly confirmed targeting we would only wait a certain amount of time before either A) generating the target data server side or B) canceling the ability.
 >
 > We never had such mechanisms for WaitNetSync, which we used pretty sparingly.
 >